aramir/QuickFilterBy/readme.md

 Supports filtering by sender, recipient and a subject text either via a context menu or simply by alt-clicking on on of those fields right in the messages list.

-> The above functinality mimicks "quick filtering" from TheBat! e-mail client.
+> The above functionality mimics "quick filtering" from TheBat! e-mail client.